hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

 * `block_device` - (Optional) The object for booting by volume.
 The block_device
     object structure is documented below.
 Changing this creates a new server.

+* `volume` - (Optional) Attach an existing volume to the instance.
+The volume structure is described below.

 The `network` block supports:

 * `uuid` - (Required unless `port` is provided) The network UUID to attach to